jen2ags/Med-Portal/README.md

 * node

 ## Installation
-To install this application, run the following commands in the terminal:
+To install this application:
+1. Run the following commands in the terminal:
  * npm
     * init
     * install